threefoldtech/jumpscale_lib/docs/SAL/KVM.md

 It takes an executor as an argument and it uses it to connect to the host and uses the info of the host to establesh a qemu connection over ssh.

+See [here](https://github.com/Jumpscale/core9/blob/master/docs/Internals/Executors.md) for how to get an executor object.

+Example using a local executor:

 ```py
 ex = j.tools.executorLocal
 co = j.sal.kvm.KVMController(ex)